apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

 }
 ```

 Adding rules to this list is obviously possible directly inside the code of the Flink Job at the stage of its initialization (Create a `List` object; use it's `add` method).
 A major drawback of doing so is that it will require recompilation of the job with each rule modification.
-In a real Fraud Detection system, rules are expected to change on a frequent basis, and makes this approach unacceptable from the point of view of business and operational requirements.
+In a real Fraud Detection system, rules are expected to change on a frequent basis, making this approach unacceptable from the point of view of business and operational requirements.
 A different approach is needed.

 Let's next have a look at a sample rule definition that we introduced in the previous post: